mansoorbarri/website/content/guides/2023/linux-for-everyone.md

 Linux is an important tool especially for hackers. ethical of cource.

-From toDay (26.6.23) I will be posting Linux guides, ranging from linux commands to installing & using hacking tools.
+From today (26.6.23) I will be posting Linux guides, ranging from linux commands to installing & using hacking tools.

 # Day 1
 ## pwd